ThomasRhysEvans/ukrn-tre-opendataworkshop/_episodes/text-lesson_2.md

 ---
-title: Text Lesson
+title: Benefits & Concerns with Open Data
-teaching: null
+teaching: 10
-exercises: null
+exercises: 20
 duration: null
-summary: This template shows you how to use the various different special text boxes on offer.
+summary: In this session, we're going to explore your thoughts on the benefits and concerns with sharing data.
 questions: null
 objectives: null
 keypoints: null